UbaidullahMOmer/Ecomrance-Website/README.md

 This is the README file for the Ecomrance website, which is built using React.js and Strapi.
 The website consists of two main folders: my-app and ecomrance.

 Table of Contents
-Folder Structure
+-Folder Structure
-React.js
+-React.js
-Strapi
+-Strapi
-Getting Started
+-Getting Started
-FAQs
+-FAQs
-Contact
+-Contact
 Folder Structure
 The Ecomrance website is organized into two folders: